WhaleAnchor/legendary-winner/README.md

 * Added alt titles to images.
 * Added header title.
 * Tweaked the CSS to accomodate for different resolution sizes.

+Here is a link to the repo <a href="https://github.com/WhaleAnchor/legendary-winner/">github.com/WhaleAnchor/legendary-winner</a>
+Here is a link to the deployed URL <a href="https://whaleanchor.github.io/legendary-winner/">https://whaleanchor.github.io/legendary-winner/</a>

 <p align="right">(<a href="#top">back to top</a>)</p>